qiang-yi/GEOG476/lecture/lec10_layer_control.md

 ## Learning objectives:
 - Learn to add multiple layers in a map
-- Learn to add a layer group in a map
+- Develop checkbox to turn on/off map layers
-- Develop interactive controls to switch map layers
+- Develop toggle control to switch basemaps

 Download files for this lesson from [Google Drive](https://drive.google.com/open?id=1TmyYVW6guW6iRkY_O-ZaeTr9Obn9mjCd).
+There is a template (index.html) and two geojson datasets.
 Store the files in a local folder in your computer.

-Before proceeding, verify you have correctly set up your development environment with the necessary components.
-Refer to [Lec 7: getting started with web mapping](https://github.com/qiang-yi/GEOG476/blob/master/lecture/lec7_start_web_mapping.md) for help.
+I recommend to create a folder for each lesson.

 ## Step 1.
 Adding an additional layer to the map